periph/devices/hd44780/README.md

 If nothing displays at all, check the contrast.
 Adjust the contrast control until the 5x7 dot grid on the display is visible.

+If the first row contains blocks of dots, and the other rows are blank, then the initialization of the device failed.
+Check IO pins are connected properly.

 If the text is garbled, verify the gpio.Group is configured and the IO Pins are connected to the right pins of the LCD display.